 - M. Ali, K. Bilal, and S. U. Khan are with the Department of Electrical and Computer Engineering, North Dakota State University, Fargo, ND 58108-6050, USA.
 E-mail: {mazhar.ali,kashif.bilal,samee.khan}@ndsu.edu - B. Veeravallii is with the Department of Electrical and Computer Engineering, The National University of Singapore.
 E-mail: elebv@nus.edu.sg - K. Li is with the Department of Computer Science, State University of New York, New Paltz, NY 12561.
 E-mail: lik@ndsu.edu - A.Y.
 Zomaya is with the School of Information Technologies, The University of Sydney, Sydney, NSW 2006, Australia.
-E-mail: albert.zomaya@sydney.edu.au security concerns [7].

-Security is one of the most crucial aspects among those prohibiting the wide-spread adoption of cloud computing [14, 19].
-Due to the security apprehensions, academia and industry, on occasions rate cloud computing unwise for business-critical organizations [3].
-Cloud security issues may stem due to the core technology's implementation (virtual machine (VM) escape, session riding, etc.), cloud service offerings (structured query language injection, weak authentication schemes, etc.), and arising from cloud characteristics (data recovery vulnerability, Internet protocol vulnerability, etc.) [5].
+E-mail: albert.zomaya@sydney.edu.au due to the core technology's implementation (virtual machine (VM) escape, session riding, etc.), cloud service offerings (structured query language injection, weak authentication schemes, etc.), and arising from cloud characteristics (data recovery vulnerability, Internet protocol vulnerability, etc.) [5].

-A cloud consists of numerous entities.
 For a cloud to be secure, all of the participating entities must be secure.
 In any given system with multiple units, the highest level of the system's security is equal to the security level of the weakest entity [12].
-The aforementioned fact can bring the security level of other entities down to the level of the victim entity.
-The weakened security of the victim entity becomes the gateway for an attacker to enter the system that, in turn, puts the whole system and resources at risk.
 Therefore, in a cloud, the security of the assets does not solely depend on an individual's security measures [5].
 The neighboring entities may provide an opportunity to an attacker to bypass the users defenses.